bnert/jama-slack-integration/README.md

 # Build Instructions

 ## Server Side
+This project has been tested using Python version 3.7.1.
+We strongly recommend using a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to manage dependencies.
 * Pull down code
 * (optional) Create a virtual environment
   * `pip install virtualenv`, probably